DvorakovaA/PyCantus_anonym/README.md

 For an introduction to using PyCantus, run the `tutorial.ipynb` Jupyter notebook.

+## Documentation
+To easily browse the documentation, open `docs/bulid/html/index.html` file (in your browser).

 ## Installing PyCantus library locally

 1. Clone the repository:

     ```git clone [redacted for peer review]```

-   or obtain the Pycantus_anonym directory via dowload from ...
+   or obtain the Pycantus_anonym directory via dowload from https://anonymous.4open.science/r/PyCantus_anonym-52DD

 2. Go to the root directory of the project
 3. Run the following command: